harveyramer/harvey-ramer-blog/src/pages/blog/2020-05-04-focus-on-the-easy-bits-ci-cd-with-azure-and-github.md

 ### Set Up a Github Workflow

-Open the workflow file at `.github/worflows/azure.yml` and edit line 7 to use the same Application Name you provided when creating the Service Principal.
+Open the workflow file at `.github/worflows/azure.yml` and change line 7.
+It should use the same Application Name you provided when creating the Service Principal.

 ![Editing the Azure YAML file](https://www.harveyramer.com/img/azure-yml.png "Editing the Azure YAML file")